 - Parents who don’t cooperate with the school’s activities and advocacies

-- Parents who have high expectations of their child and who can’t accept their child’d limits therefore leading the child to misbehave or perform badly
+- Parents who have high expectations of their child and who can’t accept their child’s limits, therefore, leading the child to misbehave or perform badly

 This situation doesn’t just happen in the US but around the world.
 It happens too, here in the Philippines.
-In most cases, parents would often come to the school just to express their rant on the teacher who gave their child a failing mark claiming that their child deserves more.
-Worst are, those parents who seem to insist their so called good parenting skills when they are called due to their child’s misbehavior.
+In most cases, parents would often come to the school to express their rant on the teacher who gave their child a failing mark claiming that their child deserves more.
+Worst is, those parents who seem to insist on their so-called good parenting skills when they are called due to their child’s misbehavior.
 Instead of cooperating with the teacher to correct their child’s misbehavior, they even validate that what their child’s misdemeanor is right and that there’s nothing to worry about it.
-These situations seemed to be the trend now and it is causing the teachers to get stressed making them lose their passion in their chosen field.
+These situations seemed to be the trend now, and it is causing the teachers to get stressed making them lose their passion in their chosen field.

-Parents also have to take part in the child’s education.
-They are the key instrument to ensure their child’s success.
+Parents also have to take part in a child’s education.
+They are the principal instrument to ensure their child’s success.